Plays

 Jake: Congratulations….
 DAD!

-Charlie: Can’t stand crying, water quieter.
+Charlie: Can’t take the crying, water quieter.
 Can’t stand being ignored, hate babies, that scream and grow up walking… all over you.

 Boy (in feathered gear, angry, raising, aiming, toy bow & arrow): Go Away.
 This is my land!
-I got here first… hunting... conquering… according to the laws…. of my folks.
+I got here first… hunting... conquering… according to the laws…. of my people.

 Jake: (kindly) Is it written somewhere, Kid?
+A family obsession?
 True therefore?
 What’s your name?
 Are you an Indian Brave?
 Do you have a horse?

 Boy: I’m from the land of Kansas, I’m a Comanche, I’m going to shoot my arrow if you don’t go away!